The start of our Trip

 If you visit a mosque and are not dressed appropriately, you can borrow headscarves and kaftans free of charge at the entrance.

-Inside, we take our time and enjoy the moment and let the beautiful red carpet and large light dome have its effect on us.
+Inside, we take our time and enjoy the moment and let the beautiful red carpet and large light dome have their effect on us.

 We could spend hours here as Sulemaniye is one of the most beautiful mosques we’ve ever been to.